Dribo/DTU-02467_ProjectB/content/_index.md

 well-documented on Wikipedia.
 The time period of the Cold War, and the corresponding Wikipedia article, is an interesting piece both of and on history about a highly factionalized world divided in east and west and communism and capitalism.
 The most well-documented branch of Wikipedia is the English-language Wikipedia, which to us raises the question of bias in the way this conflict and its referenced works are described.
-Is there for instance a notable difference in the way sentiment on articles depending on ...
+Is there for instance a notable difference in the sentiment of articles about the Eastern bloc compared to articles about the Western bloc?
+Or are there differences in the language used that cannot be explained by the difference in topic?
+These are the kinds of

 ## Something about graphs